iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/loadcharacteristics.md

 template: main.html
 ---

-# Request Generation
+# Load Characteristics

-!!! tip "Control the request generation process"
+!!! tip "Control the load characteristics during the HTTP load test experiment"
-    Control the request generation process by setting the number of queries/duration of the load test, the number of queries sent per second during the test, and the number of parallel connections used to send requests.
+    Control the load characteristics during the HTTP load test experiment by setting the number of queries/duration, the number of queries sent per second, and the number of parallel connections used to send requests.

 ***